Mmostafa1999/AI-Study-Buddy/RATE_LIMITING_SETUP.md

 1. **Check KV Connection**:
    - Make sure your Vercel KV database is properly connected
    - Verify the environment variables are correctly set
+   - For local development, copy the actual values from Vercel to your `.env.local` file

 2. **Logs**:
-   - Check the Vercel logs for any errors related to KV or rate limiting
+   - Check the Vercel logs or your local development logs for warnings about KV configuration
+   - Look for messages like "Rate limiting is disabled: KV not configured"

 3. **API Response**:
    - The API returns detailed error messages when rate limiting is applied